Lance52259/hcbp-scripts-lint/rules/st_rules/README.md

 ### ST.003 - Parameter Alignment Check

-**Purpose**: Validates proper parameter alignment and formatting.
+**Purpose**: Validates proper parameter alignment and formatting with equals signs aligned to maintain one space from the longest parameter name.

 **Validation Criteria**:
-- Parameters should be properly aligned within blocks
+- Equals signs must be aligned within the same code block
-- Consistent spacing and formatting across all parameters
+- Aligned equals signs should maintain exactly one space from the longest parameter name in the code block
+- Exactly one space after the equals sign and parameter value
+- Parameters within the same code block (not separated by blank lines) should follow alignment rules

 ### ST.004 - Indentation Character Check